Buying and Selling with TIME Realty Services

 Traditional Sales

 Prior to the real estate boom “traditional sales” were the norm.
 Both the seller and the buyer were real people.
 Generally, the seller agreed to make any structural repairs found at inspection within an agreed-upon percentage of the sale price.
-This is a good approach if you don’t have the funds to make repairs after the purchase.

 “As-Is” Sales